ietf-wg-aipref/drafts/draft-ietf-aipref-vocab.md

 that are presented to clients of that system.

-This does not apply to any assets that directly provided as inputs to the system by clients.
+This does not apply to any assets that are directly provided as inputs to the system by clients.
 This does not include the construction of the system, only its use.